nasa/astrobee/localization/sparse_mapping/readme.md

      images/*jpg -output_map <map file>

-examine them individually, merging them as appropriate, then performing bundle adjustment and registration as per build_map.md.
+examine them individually, merging them as appropriate, then performing bundle adjustment and registration as per the \subpage map_building section.
 Only when a good enough map is obtained, a renamed copy of it should be rebuilt with BRISK features and a vocabulary database to be used on the robot.

 ### Map strategy for the space station